github/contributors/README.md

 ## What is a contributor?

 Contributors have made commits to the specified repositories/organization on a default branch.
+Contributions can also be issue, pull request and discussion interactions.
 The endpoint used may return information that is a few hours old because the GitHub REST API caches contributor data to improve performance.

 GitHub identifies contributors by author email address.
 Contribution counts are grouped by GitHub user, which includes all associated email addresses.
 To improve performance, only the first 500 author email addresses in the repository link to GitHub users.
 The rest will appear as anonymous contributors without associated GitHub user information.